youngrichu/quicksnip/snippets/javascript/number-formatting/number-to-words-converter.md

 ---
-Title: Number to Words Converter
+title: Number to Words Converter
-Description: Converts a number to its word representation in English.
+description: Converts a number to its word representation in English.
-Author: axorax
+author: axorax
-Tags: javascript,number,words,utility
+tags: javascript,number,words,utility
 ---

 ```js